This section focuses on known activities that undermine LGBTQ+ equality or patient care.

 The HRC Foundation does not take the application of this penalty lightly and prior to the HEI 2022, it has only been used in one instance.
 Unfortunately, in the HEI 2022, three hospitals received the 25 point deduction: University of Texas Southwestern Medical Center and Children’s Health in Dallas received the deduction for discriminating against transgender children by not providing them with the same care that they provide to other children; and Mercy San Juan Medical Center for discriminating against a transgender man, Evan Minton by denying him a hysterectomy.
 Learn more about each of these cases by following the links above.

-Organizations with this type of directive or policy in place may only be subject to a five-point deduction (to offset the points received for the Patient Non-Discrimination Policy) if they take the following actions to mitigate the potential for discriminatory situations to occur.
-In order to only receive this 5 point deduction and to be listed in the HEI, the organization must take affirmative action to clearly communicate the existence of the directive or the policy and what services they do not provide to help prevent potential discriminatory situations.
+Organizations that follow these types of policies may only be subject to a five-point deduction (to offset the points received for the Patient Non-Discrimination Policy) if they take the following transparency actions to mitigate the potential for discriminatory situations to occur.
+To only receive this 5-point deduction in the HEI, the organization must take affirmative action to clearly communicate the existence of the policy or directive and what services they do not provide to help prevent potential discriminatory situations.

 They must: